 17 years 46,2 49,2 52,9 57,3 61,9 68,0 76,0

-Boys' body weights are given in kilograms.
+Boys' body weights are indicated in kilograms.

-Growth chart for girls under 17
+Growth chart for girls under 17 years old

-early puberty
+Early puberty

 1. increased consumption of foods high in fat and high in calories;

-2. intake of too few nutrients;
+2. consuming too few nutrients;

 3. low physical activity.